Jpipe001/METAR/README.md

 First: "Upload" as normal, using a cable, to initialise OTA.

 Then use the menu  "Tools", "Port" and select  metar xx.x.x.xx and "Upload" again, then it should work "Over the Air".
-(Direct connection with the computer is not required.)
+(Direct connection with the computer is now not required.)

 There are some videos on how to use "OTA" on YouTube.